radeusgd/GADT-thesis/README.md

 This is my private repo where I put Work In Progress works on my master's thesis.

-[experiments/](experiments/) currently contains my attempt at formalizing the λ2Gμ calculus
+- [lambda 2Gmu](./lambda2Gmu/) - my formalization of the source calculus
+- [notes/source-calculus-differences.md](Source calculus differences) explains differences between the paper version of the calculus and the formalization.

 ## Useful links